All Episodes

 I think they had to do it politically.

-because somebody was doing it and it was working and that was Trump.
+It was just too much pressure because somebody was doing it and it was working and that was Trump.

 Well, the funniest thing that came out of Newsom's announcement about his new law enforcement push is it came, I think, a day after Trump had mocked him for his jazz hands, you know, his gesticulations when he's talking because they seem a little crazy, a little too much.

-And so I had predicted that Trump's such a good trash talker that he would get Newsom's head, then Newsom would be thinking about his hands while he talked.
+And so I had predicted that Trump's such a good trash talker that he would get in Newsom's head, then Newsom would be thinking about his hands while he talked.

-it would make him less effective because his brain would have to do two things.
+It would make him less effective because his brain would have to do two things.

 So he's talking.